Louisville Human Services Management Schools

 - Located right in downtown Louisville, Spalding University offers a social work master's degree program.

-- The University of Louisville, located near the city center, offers master's degrees in social work and public administration as well as a doctoral program in social work.
+- The University of Louisville, located about five miles from the city center, offers master's degrees in social work and public administration as well as a doctoral program in social work.

 Comparison of Schools